google-deepmind/dm_control/README.md

     extracted as `~/.mujoco/mujoco200_$PLATFORM` where `$PLATFORM` is either `linux`, `win64`, or `macos`.

-2. Install the `dm_control` Python package by running `pip install git+git://github.com/deepmind/dm_control.git` (PyPI package coming soon) or by cloning the repository and running `pip install /path/to/dm_control/`.
+2. Install the `dm_control` Python package by running `pip install dm_control`.
     We recommend `pip install`ing into a `virtualenv`, or with the `--user` flag to avoid interfering with system packages.
 At installation time, `dm_control` looks for the MuJoCo headers from Step 1 in `~/.mujoco/mujoco200_$PLATFORM/include`, however this path can be configured with the `headers-dir` command line argument.